 • Sexual orientation

-So what does this mean for companies?
 The GDPR requirements forces companies to change the way they process, store, and protect customers' personal data.
 For example, companies are allowed to store and process personal data only when the individual consents and for "no longer than is necessary for the purposes for which the personal data are processed."
 Personal data must also be portable from one company to another, and companies must erase personal data upon request enshrining the concept of the "right to be forgotten".

-So the good news is that we now get a bit more privacy - the question is how many companies meet the new regulation?
 Any company that stores or processes personal information about EU citizens within EU states must comply with the GDPR if they have:

 • A presence in an EU country, even if they do not have a business presence within the EU